Ken-Vu/Changes-in-Life-Expectancy-by-Country-1952-2007-/README.md

 ```

 ## III.
 Data Set Used
-The data set is from the `gapminder` package, which in turn uses data from the website of the educational non-profit organization Gapminder.
+The data set is from the [`gapminder`](https://www.rdocumentation.org/packages/gapminder/) package, which in turn uses data from the website of the educational non-profit organization Gapminder.
 You can click [here](https://www.gapminder.org/data/) to access the data section of the website for further details on the data set itself.

 ## IV.
 Tools Used
 The code was written in using RStudio 2023.09.0 Build 463 and the R programming language (version 4.3.1).

 The following libraries were used to develop this Shiny application:
-- [`pacman`](https://www.rdocumentation.org/packages/pacman/versions/0.5.1): a convenient package for loading and auto-updating packages all at once.
+- [`pacman`](https://www.rdocumentation.org/packages/pacman/) (ver.
+0.5.1): a convenient package for loading and auto-updating packages all at once.
-- `dplyr`: a package that is part of the `tidyverse` set of packages (along with `ggplot2`) that provides advanced methods for wrangling with your data
+- [`dplyr`](https://www.rdocumentation.org/packages/dplyr/) (ver.
+1.1.3): a package that is part of the `tidyverse` set of packages (along with `ggplot2`) that provides advanced methods for wrangling with your data
-- `ggplot2`: the data visualization package designed by Hadley Wickham that will be used to construct the dumbbell plot
+- [`ggplot2`](https://www.rdocumentation.org/packages/ggplot2/) (ver.
+3.4.3): the data visualization package designed by Hadley Wickham that will be used to construct the dumbbell plot
-- `gapminder`: the package containing the *Gapminder* data set.
+- [`gapminder`](https://www.rdocumentation.org/packages/gapminder/) (ver.
+1.0.0) the package containing the *Gapminder* data set.
-- `plotly`: a package for creating unique and interactive plots.
+- [`plotly`](https://www.rdocumentation.org/packages/plotly/) (ver.
+4.10.3): a package for creating unique and interactive plots.
-- `shiny`: the package for creating and deploying Shiny applications.
+- [`shiny`](https://www.rdocumentation.org/packages/shiny/) (ver.
+1.7.5): the package for creating and deploying Shiny applications.

 You can click on any of them to get the official R documentation on them in case you want to learn more about them and their features.